Dominic Smith Player Props: Nationals vs. Braves

 - The pitching staff for the Braves had a collective 9.7 K/9 last season, the second-best in MLB.

-- Strider makes his first start of the season for the Braves.
+- Shuster makes his first start of the season for the Braves.

-- The 24-year-old right-hander last appeared Friday, Oct.
-14 against the Philadelphia Phillies, when he started and went 2 1/3 innings.
+- The southpaw will make his MLB debut at 24 years old.

 © 2023 Data Skrive.
 All rights reserved.